k8s-school/demo-spark-monitoring/doc.md

-## Monitoring Spark Applications with Prometheus and JMX Exporter
+# Monitoring Spark Applications with Prometheus and JMX Exporter

 Spark Operator supports exporting Spark metrics in Prometheus format using the [JMX Prometheus Exporter](https://github.com/prometheus/jmx_exporter).
 This allows detailed monitoring of your Spark drivers and executors with tools like Prometheus and Grafana.

-> 🛠️ **Note**: The older documentation in [Kubeflow's monitoring section](https://kubeflow.github.io/spark-operator/docs/user-guide.html#monitoring) is outdated and no longer works with recent Spark images.
-This guide provides a modern, functional example.
+> 🛠️ **Note**: The older documentation in [Kubeflow's monitoring section](https://kubeflow.github.io/spark-operator/docs/user-guide.html#monitoring) is outdated and fails with newer Spark images.
+This updated guide addresses [Issue #2380](https://github.com/kubeflow/spark-operator/issues/2380).

 ---

-### 1. Build a Spark Image with the JMX Exporter Jar
+## 1. Build a Spark Image with the JMX Exporter Jar

 Start by building a custom Docker image that includes the JMX Prometheus Java agent.